-School loan deferments exist for several federal programs (i.e., Stafford, Perkins, direct, and consolidated loans).
-Volunteers with Perkins loans may be eligible for a 15-70 percent cancellation benefit.
-Volunteer service is also considered "qualifying employment" for the Department of Education's Public Service Loan Forgiveness Program.
-Some private loans may also be deferred during Peace Corps service.
+Volunteers with Perkins Loans may be eligible for a partial cancellation benefit.
+School loan deferments exist for several federal programs, i.e., Stafford (formerly known as guaranteed student loans), Perkins, direct, and consolidated loans.
+Some commercial loans may also be deferred during Peace Corps service.
 Talk to your lending institution about how this benefit applies to your particular situation.
-For more information, visit peacecorps.gov/loans.